HardlyDifficult/Crypto/Tutorials/Decentraland/DogCatMouse.md

 }
 ```

 **Test**: The scene will look the same as it did previously.
 Spawn an animal and it idles for a period of time... and then an error is thrown.
-The error will be thrown promptly, for testing you could modify `config.json` to increase the `minLength` \ `maxLength`.
+The error will be thrown promptly.
+For testing you could modify `config.json` to increase the `minLength` \ `maxLength`.

 ## Path Finding

 We are going to use an open-sounce implementation of a-star, which is an effecient way of finding the best path between points.

-In the command prompt, in the project's directory, run:
+In the command prompt, navigate to the project's directory and run:

 ```
 npm install a-star
 ```

-Add the following method to Grid.ts:
+Add the following method to `Grid.ts`:

 ```typescript
 const aStar = require('a-star');